lux0lux/PodPace/README.md

 This application allows users to upload podcast audio files, analyze speaker WPM, and adjust speech speed per speaker.

+I made this because listening to a podcast at 2x speed with Larry Summers was unbearable, he was so slow and going higher made other people too hard to understand

 ## Prerequisites

 Before running the application, ensure you have the following installed on your system: